Improving propulsive efficiency using bio-inspired intermittent locomotion: Experimental results

 Aiming to find energy-efficient regimes, we choose the time periods, $T$, shorter than $t_{\text{max}}$, so that the boat does not lose too much of its momentum in the coast phase (or moves at the fluid velocity in the laboratory reference frame). $t_{\text{max}}$ corresponds to the balance between the inertia of the boat and its drag: $t_{\text{max}} \sim (m + m_a) / (1/2 \rho S_{\text{boat}} C_D U_\text{c})$, where $m$ is the mass of the boat, $m_a$ is the added mass due to the unsteady motion of the boat, $\rho$ is the fluid density, and $S_{\text{boat}}$ is the reference area of the boat (independent of the propeller configuration).
 For our experimental setup and parameters, $t_{\text{max}} \approx 10$ s.\\

 For the three flow velocities, $U_\text{c}$, the three periods of boat motion, $T$, and for both types of propellers, rigid and folding, the angular velocity of the propeller, $\Omega$, required during the burst phase to keep the boat, on average, stationary in the flow increases as the duty cycle, $\Delta$, decreases (Fig. \ref{fig:oms_dc_3pan}).
 The angular velocity is minimum for a duty cycle value of one, which corresponds to continuous rotation (no coast).
 As the duty cycle decreases, the propeller produces thrust for a shorter time, so the required angular velocity increases accordingly.
 Angular velocity shows little dependence on the period of motion compared to other parameters, {\it i.e.}, flow velocity, duty cycle, or type of propeller.
 For a given duty cycle, the angular velocity increases with flow velocity; for continuous propulsion ($\Delta=1$), the tip speed ratio is constant ($R \Omega \propto U_\text{c}$, insert in Fig. \ref{fig:oms_dc_3pan}), which we show theoretically in the Appendix.
 More importantly, the angular velocity of the folding propeller is always smaller than that of the rigid propeller.
 This difference increases as the duty cycle decreases, {\it i.e.}, as the duration of the coast phase increases (relative to the period duration).
 This is due to the reconfiguration of the folding propeller, which reduces the drag force during the coast phase and the averaged energy cost for motion.
+More importantly, the angular velocity of the folding propeller is always smaller than that of the rigid propeller.
+This difference increases as the duty cycle decreases, {\it i.e.}, as the duration of the coast phase increases (relative to the period duration).
+This is due to the reconfiguration of the folding propeller, which reduces the drag force during the coast phase and the averaged energy cost for motion.

 Assuming a propulsion force proportional to $\Omega^2$, if dissipation and propulsion efficiency are unaffected by burst and coast, and remain the same as for continuous motion, the energy expanded during a cycle is proportional to $\Omega^3 \Delta$ (constant work for a given cruising speed).
 The rotation velocity should therefore scale with $\Delta^{-1/3}$, which corresponds to the dotted dashed line in Figure \ref{fig:oms_dc_3pan}.
 The angular velocity is above this threshold for the rigid propeller, meaning that burst and coast is inefficient.
 However, the angular velocity for the folding propeller is below this threshold, so that intermittent motion may be more efficient than continuous activation.